clojure-expectations/clojure-test/doc/getting-started.md

 nil
 ```

 As you might imagine, you can run more than one test using `test-vars`.
-You can also run all the tests in the current namespace:
+You can also run all the tests in the current namespace, which produces more informative output:

 ```clojure
 user=> (clojure.test/run-tests)